 Still struggling with Christmas wishlist inspiration?
 This is what Healthista writer Parisa Hashempour is lusting after this festive season

 Looking for gift inspiration?
 If you’re buying for me this Christmas, look no further.
 Just kidding – but here is a line up of some seriously brilliant stuff that I’ve had my eye on all year long which is bound to provide ample inspo in your Christmas shopping shenanigans.
-From books to beauty, I’ve picked out the ten best bits of 2017.

 I will admit, I’m a little bit obsessed with Lululemon, but what yoga loving, coconut latte drinking female isn’t?
 I’m especially excited about Lululemon’s new collaboration with Swiss textile house Forster Rohner.
 Not because I’m a particular fan of the twentieth-century embroidery house but mostly because the designs are out of this world.
 They give the illusion of being almost velvet to the touch but come in the same smooth lycra fabric that the brand is famous for.
 I MUST get my hands on this sports bra.